tanzzilShaikh/Minimizing-Medical-Appointment-No-Shows-/README.md

 # Minimizing-Medical-Appointment-No-Shows-
 OBJECTIVE:  To develop a predictive model that estimates the likelihood of a patient missing their scheduled medical appointment, enabling targeted interventions to reduce no-show rates.

+2 Data sets:
+1) Clinic dataset
+2) No-show dataset from kaggle (for more analysis)

 GEOGRAPHIC FOCUS:
 Greater Toronto Area (GTA), Ontario, Canada.